Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 What Is Cryptography?

-Cryptography uses mathematics to secure information.
+For example, in this context, cryptography uses mathematics to secure information.

 For example, it helps ensure: